WaqasAyubShah/MERNAPP/README.md

 # MERNAPP

 2)	Create BackEnd

-Create a folder with name “backend”
+> Create a folder with name “backend”

-Import npm init
+> Import npm init

-Create a index.js
+> Create a index.js

 a) Initialize all the libraries

 b) Configure it

-c) create Routh for this.
+c) create Routes for this.